If you love writing, have you thought about freelance writing?

 Prove you can do it

-Before you start looking to freelance, blog a lot.
+Before you start looking to freelance as a writing opportunity, blog a lot.

 Potential clients are going to want to see proof that you have the necessary skills.